-A taxpayer who is a partner in a partnership must include their pro rata share of the partnership's sales in determining whether it meets the "50 percent of total sales everywhere" requirement above.
-A taxpayer who is a sales factor weighted taxpayer must calculate the apportionment fraction under Part 3, lines 14 through 16.
+A taxpayer who is a partner in a partnership must include their pro rata share of the partnership's sales in determining whether it meets the "more than 50 percent of total sales everywhere" requirement above.

+Sales factor weighted taxpayers must calculate the apportionment fraction on TC-20, Schedule J, page 2 under Part 3.